-A day care or day nursery (i.e.: a child care operation in which services are regularly provided to seven or more children), is subject to the following conditions:
+A child care operation, in which services are regularly provided to seven or more children, is subject to the following conditions:

-- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic.

-(f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
+- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m2 or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
 These include, but are not limited to, heavy industrial uses, service stations, garages, taverns, night clubs, and amusement uses.